 Feel free to share these links to the music with classroom teachers to play as background music during students' study times.
 The more familiar the students are with the music; the greater will be their appreciation and enjoyment of the concert.
 Also, share with art teachers and counselors as appropriate.

-The Carnival of the Animals https://www.youtube.com/watch?v=t39YhP9kr4Q (19:23 min.)
 Plink, Plank, Plunk! http://tinyurl.com/PlinkPlank (3:02 min.)

 Students might wish to learn more about the composers whose works will be played at this concert.
 Some web sites to start with: